Memo on "Clean Hands" Code of Conduct

 Registration of secondary activities

-• the proper performance of duties or
+- the proper performance of duties or

-• the proper functioning of the public service,
+- the proper functioning of the public service,

-Criteria for assessment by the department manager
+Criteria for evaluation by the department manager

 The following criteria apply to the assessment:

-• unacceptable conflict of interest;
+- improper conflict of interest;

-• conflict of interests;
+- conflict of interest;

-• damage to the reputation of the office;
+- damage to the reputation of the office;

-• Insufficient availability for the position at the municipality of West Maas en Waal.
+- insufficient availability for the position at the municipality of West Maas en Waal.

 General